 He's a decent angler too.
 He is a former national sea fishing champion, winning the three-day competition on Southend Pier.
 (The top prize was a colour television; the following year, with better sponsors, the winner picked up two cars!)

-Keith has fished for the British press at fly-fishing and represented the press at an international match in Germany (The Germans won because they didn't stay in the bar until 2am), as well as fishing an England trial.
-He set up the A4 Match Club.
-Now captained by Phil Drew the club is still running after nearly 50 years competing at the top level.
-They finished in the middle of the field in the 2017 Division One national on the Shropshire Union.
+Keith has fished for the British press at fly-fishing and represented the press at an international match in Germany.
+(The Germans won because they didn't stay in the bar until 2am).
+He set up the A4 Match Club, which is still running after more than 50 years competing at the top level.

-He's been friends with many famous anglers, from Peter Stone, Fred J Taylor and Fred Buller to Dick Clegg, Bernard Venables and Clive Gammon.
-He gave the oration at the funerals of the latter two, and also did likewise for top angling publisher David Hall.
+He's been friends with many famous anglers, including Peter Stone, Fred J Taylor, Fred Buller, Dick Clegg, Bernard Venables and Clive Gammon.
+He gave the oration at the funerals of the latter two, as well as for top angling publisher David Hall.

 Keith is renowned as a pioneering angler.
 He was one of the very first to fish for arapaima (in the jungles of Ecuador) and was possibly the first British angler to catch a taimen.